kritika-nn/Computer_Architecture_240335/Lab-07/README.md

 ## Lab 7: VHDL Code for Sequential Circuits (Flip-Flops)

 ## Objective
-    Design and simulate SR, D, JK, and T flip-flops in VHDL.
+   .
+Design and simulate SR, D, JK, and T flip-flops
+     in VHDL.
+   .
 Understand clock edge triggering in sequential
      logic circuits.
 ## Theory
    Flip-flops are bistable memory elements storing one bit of data.
 Unlike combinational circuits, their outputs depend on current inputs and the previous state, synchronized to a clock edge.

+.
 SR: Forms the structural basis but suffers from an invalid state when S=1,R=1.

+.
 D: Eliminates ambiguity by sampling a single data line, making it perfect for CPU registers.

-JK: Resolves the SR invalid state by adding cross-coupled feedback to toggle safely.
+.
+JK: Resolves the SR invalid state by adding cross-coupled feedback to toggle safely.'

+.
 T: Efficiently isolates the toggle feature, serving as the core building block for binary counters and clock dividers.

 ## Truth Tables

 ### 1. SR Flip-Flop